qstainless/nyt-frontpage/README.md

 Small project to display the NYT frontpage.

-The frontpage is fecthed in PDF format and converted to JPG format.
+The frontpage is fetched in PDF format and converted to JPG format.

 Requires ImageMagick to be installed in your hosting server.